 This is an “Assassin’s Creed” game.
 That will be enough to sell it to most people.
 This enormously popular franchise has been going strong for well over a decade now, and its popularity doesn’t appear likely to wane any time soon.
 New “Assassin’s Creed” games are treated almost like movie releases by their fans, which is probably not surprising as the wait between them has started to feel like the wait between films in franchises, too.
 We don’t think this “Valhalla” entry into the franchise is going to make anyone feel like the wait wasn’t worth it, though.
 Who doesn’t like Vikings?
 The year is 873, the Vikings have just reached England, and we’ve arrived at the eve of war.
 You know what you have to do, and you’ll enjoy doing it.

-Those of you who’ve been around video games since the days of the first PlayStation console (which is 25 years ago now) will remember a great early PS1 game called “Destruction Derby.”
+Those of you who’ve been around video games mostly in the car games, since the days of the first PlayStation console (which is 25 years ago now) will remember a great early PS1 game called “Destruction Derby.”
 Gameplay involved little more than smashing your car into other cars as hard as possible, with the last car in drivable condition winning the day.
 There might have been an occasional element of racing involved, too.
 This isn’t literally a sequel to “Destruction Derby,” but it has “Destruction” in the title, and it follows a similar theme.
 You’re inside a car, you’re driving it in an arena full of thousands of baying fans, and the only way to win is to destroy all of your opponents.
 It’s a spiritual successor to “Destruction Derby” at the very least and takes full advantage of the new platform’s graphical capabilities.

 Call of Duty Black Ops: Cold War